gidcs/ndproxy_ctl/README.md

 # ndproxy_ctl
-ndproxy_ctl is a tool designed for simplifing the job of setup ndp proxy.
+ndproxy_ctl is a tool designed for simplifying the job of setting ndp proxy.
 This tools is designed for proxmox, but it should works on other distributions.
 You need to add post-up and post-down manually after your network interfaces configuration in order to make the rules always loaded.

 ## Usage